djgenesis/esp32-multisensor/README.md

 Main YAML file (Which will automatically be embedded within your discovered device in ESPHome) Remote_package YAML file (Where you have all the details of all your sensors)

-Steps to follow (Remember to change the folowing urls to YOUR urls):
+**Steps to follow to flash the bin (Remember to change the folowing urls to YOUR urls):
-1. Fork this repository
+**1. Fork this repository
 2. Add a "New Device" in ESPHome
 3. Select "New Device Setup"
 4. Give it any name